jvines/astroARIADNE/README.md

 Most can be easily installed with pip or conda but some might have special instructions (like PyMultinest!!)

+**ARIADNE** has been tested on OS X up to Catalina and Linux.
+It does **NOT** run on Windows because healpy, a dependency of dustmaps isn't available for Windows (see [https://github.com/healpy/healpy/issues/25#issue-2987102](https://github.com/healpy/healpy/issues/25#issue-2987102))

 ## In order to plot the models, you have to download them first:
 But note that plotting the SED model is optional.
 You can run the code withouth them!